 We are particularly grateful to those colleagues and stakeholders across Wales who have been working with us to deliver the outcomes captured in the Annual Report and we look forward to working with them in the coming months to continue to increase awareness and understanding of autism and support individuals and their families and carers.

-Click on the document below to view the report.
+Click here to view the report:

 Each year we develop clear work plans.
 If you wish to view workplans from previous years please see the documents below.

 The WLGA and PHW have reaffirmed their commitment to collaborative working and joint management of the National Autism Team through a Memorandum of Understanding.